squishdotcafe/squishdotcafe/README.md

 not for hire you dont want my awful work 😉

 my websites:
-- https://www.squish-town.xyz/ - the FREE online physics playground!
+- ~~https://www.squish-town.xyz/ - the FREE online physics playground!~~ (this project has ended thanks for playing)
 - https://QuerySquish.com/ - a free, trackerless search engine for all.

+my games:
+explorer: a simple space exploration game.

 thats all bye bye 😉